Kong/docs.konghq.com/app/konnect/getting-started/configure-service.md

 Using the [Service Hub](/konnect/servicehub), you can create, manage, and implement {{site.konnect_short_name}} services.
-Each service consists of at least one Service version, and each Service version can have one implementation.
+Each service consists of at least one service version, and each service version can have one implementation.

 ![{{site.konnect_short_name}} service diagram](/assets/images/docs/konnect/konnect-services-diagram.png)